taktsun/islands_of_emotions/README.md

 	    renv::restore()

- 5. Download 2 raw datasets from EMOTE (http://emotedatabase.com/requestid/C7SC6HWU8R) to folder temp.
+ 5. Download the raw dataset from EMOTE (http://emotedatabase.com/requestid/C7SC6HWU8R) to folder temp.
  6. Run 3 R scripts in the below sequence to reproduce the results.

 	- prepare_data.R
 	- descriptive_statistics.R
 	- analysis.R
 All the scripts has accommodated the (un)availability of Dataset 3 from EMOTE.
-If it doesn't detect the dataset in folder temp, it will automatically use the OSF-hosted version to reproduce the results.
+If it doesn't detect the dataset (data_downloads_C7SC6HWU8R_2025-04-01Leuven_3-wave_longitudinal_study.csv) in folder temp, it will automatically use the OSF-hosted version to reproduce the results.

 ## Adherence to WORCS